4-H Junior Camp

 Toano, VA 23168

-Once your deposit has been received, a confirmation email will be sent to you within 5-10 business days with additional information and instructions for the remainder balance.
+Once your deposit has been received, a digital receipt via email will be sent to you with additional information and instructions for the remainder balance.

-We can accept cash or checks made payable to VCE James City County.
+We can accept cash or checks made payable to VCE-James City County.
 Put your camper's name in the memo line of all checks or attach a note with your camper's name to any cash payments.
 Deposits must be received two weeks after you receive notification or your spot in camp will be given to someone on the waitlist.
-You are not fully registered until we receive your deposit of $80 (or the full camp fee of $360 if you choose per camper).
-The remaining camp fee balance (if any) will be due on July 9th, 2024.
+You are not fully registered until we receive your deposit or the full camp fee, if you choose, per camper).
+The remaining camp fee balance (if any) will be due one month before camp begins.

 Camp spots are first come, first fill.
 Overflow will be placed on a waitlist and notified.
-We will contact you by phone and email if and when a spot opens up.
+We will contact you by phone if and when a spot opens up.
 If you are on the waitlist, you do NOT need to mail in a deposit.
 Your deposit will be due if a camp spot opens up for your child.
+If a spot opens for your child, you must respond yes or no within 24 hours, or we will contact the next family.

 Fees & Due Dates